Ana-Tran/AWS-Serverless-Web-App/README.md

 Deploy a serverless web application using AWS Services

 <b>1.
 Deploy static Web Application using AWS Amplify </b>
   - AWS Amplify is a great service to continuously deploy static web applications.
-You can tie your github repo to AWS Amplify to host your application and whenever commits are made to your repo, Amplify would redploy when changes are made. <br> <br>
+You can tie your github repo to AWS Amplify to host your application and whenever commits are made to your repo, Amplify would redploy when changes are made.
+You can also use Amplify's built-in environment variables to handle your env variables<br> <br>
   ** Please note: if you're unable to launch to web application chances are I have taken it down due to using up all my free tier. <br>

 <b>2.
 Manage user verification using AWS Cognito</b>